U.S. Brings New Charges Against Julian Assange In War Logs, State Cables Case

 They include allegations that Assange violated the Espionage Act provisions that prohibit a conspiracy to obtain, receive and disclose national defense information; charges related to the attempted cracking of computer passwords; and unlawful receipt of sensitive information such as State Department communications and Defense Department logs.

-Prosecutors also added a charge related to the disclosure of national defense information that includes unredacted names of human sources in places such as China, Syria, Afghanistan and elsewhere.
+Prosecutors also added a charge related to the disclosure of national defense information that included the unredacted names of human sources in places such as China, Syria, Afghanistan and elsewhere.

 Court documents described a series of chats between Assange and Manning in March 2010 in which Assange allegedly encourages Manning more than once to obtain documents.